Sky Dancer December 2003

 Galapagos

-was one of the legendary dive locations – I had not gone because the
+was one of the legendary dive locations – I had not gone because the description

-description was very similar to Cocos island.
-Since my trip
+was very similar to Cocos Island.
+Since

-to cocos had not been very good, the lure of
+my trip to Cocos had not been very good, the lure of hammerhead sharks was not

-hammerhead sharks was not enough to get me to go.
-However this time, I did not have enough time
+enough to get me to go.
+However, this

-to make an trip to the western pacific or beyond and
+time, I did not have enough time to make a trip to the western pacific or

 Having